Joško Gvardiol: International career

 On 5 June 2023, Gvardiol was named in Dalić's 23-man squad for the 2023 UEFA Nations League Finals; however, on 10 June, he was ruled out due to an abdominal wall injury and replaced by Dion Drena Beljo.
 On 7 June 2024, Gvardiol was named in Dalić's final 26-man squad for the UEFA Euro 2024.
 Gvardiol played all three group stage games in their entirety, as Croatia failed to progress to the knockout stage.

 On 18 November 2024, in a 1–1 group stage draw with Portugal, Gvardiol scored the equaliser and secured Croatia a spot in the 2024–25 UEFA Nations League quarter-finals.

+On 1 June 2026, Gvardiol was named in Dalić's final 26-man squad for the 2026 FIFA World Cup.
+They were knocked out by Portugal in a 2–1 defeat where an equalizing 103rd-minute stoppage-time goal from Gvardiol was disallowed as offside by VAR.

 Style of play

 Gvardiol has been described as a modern-day centre-back who can perform all the necessary defensive tasks of a traditional defender while also providing his team with serious ball progression when in possession.
 Gvardiol is a left-footed centre-back who is comfortable on the ball and has the ability to break up play with robust tackles.
 He is also constantly looking to play forward and break opposition lines with his passing.
 He is most commonly used as a ball-playing defender like Manchester City teammate John Stones or a wide centre-back like Manchester City teammate Rúben Dias.
 His ability on the ball, pace, and intelligence of movement on and off the ball helps him perform both roles seamlessly.
 He can also be used as a wing-back, primarily on the side of his strong foot, the left.
 In his time at RB Leipzig, he was used as a left-back in a back four or the left-most player in a back two or three.

-Gvardiol can break the opponent's lines and is a good dribbler under pressure.
-He can carry the ball forward when space presents itself and slide a smooth pass to a teammate farther up the field.
-He is a strong and powerful runner, capable of surging forward with the ball at his feet to break lines of pressure.
-He can muscle past defenders and create space for himself and his teammates.
-He is also known to be able to link up with attackers higher up in the field to create and finish chances.
+Gvardiol has been described as a 'technically skilled defender', and as a good dribbler under pressure.
+He can carry the ball forward when space presents itself to pass to a teammate farther up the field while also being able to move past other defenders to create and finish chances for himself and for his teammates.

-Gvardiol has been described by pundits as having a level of maturity in his play style beyond his years.
-His left-footedness provides an excellent outlet for his team as it allows them to line him up alongside a right-footed partner.
-He also has good attributes for a defender in spotting danger and having the speed to stop it.
-He is capable of changing direction quickly to deal with the ball in behind, as well as having the pace and strength to face fast and strong wingers with through balls.
+Gvardiol has been noted by analysts for a mature play style relative to his age.
+As a left-footed defender, he provides tactical flexibility, frequently pairing alongside a right-footed center back to improve ball distribution.
+He is defensively attributed with strong positional awareness, acceleration, physical strength, allowing him to anticipate attack threats, recover balls played into space in the backline, and defend against fast or physical wingers.
+His defensive capabilities have led to his nickname, the "Croatian wall."